arm/neural-graphics-model-gym/README.md

 * NVIDIA and the NVIDIA logo are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
 * “Jupyter” and the Jupyter logos are trademarks or registered trademarks of LF Charities.
 * Vulkan is a registered trademark and the Vulkan SC logo is a trademark of the Khronos Group Inc.
+* Microsoft, Windows are trademarks of the Microsoft group of companies